Click image to zoom.Double click image to zoom.

 - Doing An Activity or Just Hanging Out

 The Digital version must be purchased separately—only the Kids' Guidebook is available on Apple Books and Google Play (not printable).

 Book 2: Thinksheets

 The second book in Social Thinking and Me, Thinksheets for Social Emotional Learning, offers 54 fun and instructive "thinksheets" (or mini-lesson plans) that expand on the concepts taught in the Kids’ Guidebook.
-Each thinksheet supports a specific chapter from the Guidebook and helps kids learn how the concepts relate to them in their everyday experiences.
-There are between three to nine thinksheets per chapter to encourage conversation and provide the practice kids need to deeply understand the concepts in order to apply them in their lives.
+Each thinksheet supports a specific chapter from the Guidebook and helps kids learn how the concepts relate to their own experiences.
+There are between three to nine thinksheets per chapter to encourage conversation and provide practice opportunities.
 Thinksheets for Social Emotional Learning also provides comprehensive instructions to adults on how to effectively use the two books as a curriculum.